Ivan-Korolenko/life-progress-app/README.md

 ## How can I use it?
 You can use it here: [live version](https://ivankorolenko.com/projects/life-progress-app/)

-You can also use it as a native applcation.
+You can also use it as a native application.
 Just tap on "Add to Homescreen" in your browser.